mhahnFr/LeakSanitizer/README.md

 ```shell
 make INSTALL_PATH=/usr/local uninstall
 ```
+Adapt the value of the `INSTALL_PATH` argument to your needs.

 ### Updating
 Update the LeakSanitizer by either downloading the new release or, when cloned from the repository, using: